 The City's M-C zone includes two public parks, a large grocery store/retail center, and several Class 2 bikeways.
 It is within walking distance of downtown, bus routes, and a train station.
 Some of the area is in a FEMA flood hazard area but the City's floodplain management standards allow for safe development in these areas.
-Due to the availability of parcels suitable to accommodate emergency shelters and proximity to amenities and services, the requirement of a CUP in other zones is not considered a constraint.
+Due to the availability of parcels suitable to accommodate emergency shelters and proximity to amenities and services, Therefore, the requirement of a CUP in other zones is not considered a constraint.

 Recent state law (AB 139 [2019]) also requires that emergency shelters may require parking for employees only, not clients (or beds).
-The City is not currently in compliance with this parking requirement and will address this issue in Housing Program HE-3.
+The City is not currently in compliance with this parking requirement and will address this issue in the Housing Plan Programs HE-3-section.